 NCI's Role in Cancer Health Disparities Research

 NCI is addressing cancer health disparities on numerous fronts—from basic research on the biology behind disparities and large comprehensive studies examining the factors that contribute to disparities to community-level programs that aim to overcome barriers to cancer care to population-based registries that help to document the extent of the problem and highlight areas for further study.

 NCI’s Center for Cancer Research (CCR) conducts basic research on the genetic and biological basis of health disparities in several cancers, including lung, prostate, and breast cancer.
 Researchers use epidemiological and translational research strategies to identify risk factors and pathways that influence tumor development and progression and conduct studies on the molecular basis for disparities in breast cancer outcome and how they are influenced by nonbiological factors.

 NCI research programs such as the Surveillance, Epidemiology, and End Results (SEER) Program, which is part of NCI’s Division of Cancer Control and Population Sciences (DCCPS), are also helping researchers better understand some of the potential biological factors that may influence disparities.
-For example, a recent analysis using SEER data confirmed that African American women have higher rates of triple-negative breast cancer, as well as higher rates of tumors with more aggressive features, regardless of the subtype of their tumor.
+For example, an analysis using SEER data confirmed that African American women have higher rates of triple-negative breast cancer, as well as higher rates of tumors with more aggressive features, regardless of the subtype of their tumor.

 Additional research supported by DCCPS is helping to address cancer health disparities, including interventions aimed at improving physical activity in overweight African American and Hispanic women to help reduce their cancer risk.

-CRCHD also supports training programs for individuals from backgrounds typically underrepresented in cancer research and cancer health disparities research.
-These diversity training programs include the Continuing Umbrella of Research Experiences (CURE) and Partnerships to Advance Cancer Health Equity (PACHE).
-CURE funds a broad range of research opportunities for individuals from underrepresented populations across the academic continuum, starting with high school students and continuing through early-stage investigators.
+CRCHD supports other training programs for individuals from backgrounds typically underrepresented in cancer research and cancer health disparities research.
+These diversity training programs include the Continuing Umbrella of Research Experiences (CURE).
+CURE funds a broad range of research training opportunities for individuals from underrepresented populations across the academic continuum, starting with high school students and continuing through early-stage investigators.
 The CURE program has successfully increased the participation of under-represented individuals in biomedical, behavioral and clinical research.
 CURE’s holistic approach is intended to help individuals envision and achieve independence in a career in cancer research.